digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 Parameterized types
 ~~~~~~~~~~~~~~~~~~~

-A :ref:`parameterized type <daml-ref-parameterized-types>` is where the actual type is specified at instantiation as *type parameters* and not as part of type definition.
 The Java Code Generator uses Java Generic types to represent the DAML parameterized type.

 Below is a DAML fragment defining the parameterized type `Attribute` for use by the `